BricqsBricqs

 Streaks that build habits without breaking trust

 It's 11:47pm.
-Somewhere, a Duolingo user is opening the app to do one lesson because their 412-day streak is at stake.
+A Duolingo user is opening the app to do one lesson because their 412-day streak is at stake.
 That tiny moment of loss aversion is the most powerful retention mechanic ever shipped.
 Designed badly, the same mechanic produces uninstalls.
-This guide covers the streak shapes that hold, the forgiveness rules that keep the brand humane, and the milestones that turn one-week experiments into year-long habits.
+This is the working manual: streak shapes that hold, forgiveness rules that keep the brand humane, and milestones that turn one-week experiments into year-long habits.

 Key takeaways